 – Rita McKeough

 March 1- 25 2017: During the creative residency of Montreal-based artists Vida Simon and Jack Stanley, the artists deepened their arts-based research for the ongoing evolution of their collaborative work Carried Away.
 Community engagement through a solo exhibition at CVAG, performances, a Make Art Project event, and Artist Talks at the gallery and North Island College provided opportunities for the public to be involved in the artists’ process during their residency.
 The work developed during their site-responsive creative research remained on exhibition at CVAG until the middle of April.
 The artists resided at Creekside Commons Cohousing Community in Courtenay.

-July 2016 marked CVAG’s first creative residency collaboration with the McLoughlin Gardens and North Island College.
+July 2016 marked CVAG’s first creative residency collaboration with the McLoughlin Garden Society and North Island College.
 The residency was connected to the exhibition MAP: Make Art Place, that featured the work of visiting artists Barbara Meneley and Joanne Bristol and local artist Clive Powsey.
-The visiting artists were residing at the waterfront cottage at McLoughlin Gardens in Merville while they installed their work, conducted artistic research, and interacted with the community.
-They were also interacting with Clive and making use of facilities at both North Island College and CVAG.
+The visiting artists resided at the McLoughlin Gardens Society seaside artist residence in Merville, while they installed their work, conducted artistic research, and interacted with the community.
+The visiting artists and Clive made use of production and technical support facilities at both North Island College Department of Fine Arts and Design and CVAG.

-CVAG provides creative residencies as part of our programming.
+CVAG provides creative residencies as part of its programming.
 For more information, send a message to email@example.com